What are carbohydrates?

 - fruit and vegetables

-We also get carbohydrates from table sugar and foods with added sugar, like ice-cream, biscuits, soft drinks and cakes.
+- foods with added sugar, like ice-cream, biscuits, soft drinks, puddings, slices and cakes.

 The glycaemic index (GI) measures how quickly our bodies get energy from carbohydrates.
-It does this by measuring how quickly different carbohydrates break down into glucose in the body.
-Different carbohydrates break down into sugars at different rates.
+It does this by measuring how quickly different carbohydrates break down into glucose and raise blood glucose levels.
+Different carbohydrates break down into sugars and go into our bloodstream at different rates.

 The glycaemic index (GI) ranks foods on a scale from 0-100.